Peter Wacht, CAE, has coached (D license) for Vienna Youth Soccer for the past 10 years.

 Peter has worked closely with several members of the Virginia Youth Soccer Association’s Olympic Development Program staff to institutionalize the latest training techniques within the noted age groups.
 During the spring and fall seasons, Peter is often on a soccer field seven days a week, teaching the techniques and skills for becoming a better soccer player, and helping those players understand the value of working together to the benefit of the team.

 - Professionalism.
-VYS strengthened its training with the hiring of a Technical Director and staff.
-The same needs to be done operationally, ensuring that qualified professional staff are in place to support VYS’s committed volunteers.
+VYS strengthened its training and operations with the hiring of Technical Director Rich Gunney and his staff and Executive Director Catherine Keightley.
+The emphasis now needs to be on ensuring that the technical and professional staff have the resources they need to be successful in working with and supporting VYS’s committed volunteers.

 - Revenue.
-To properly invest in programs that benefit all our players, and to increase the number of quality fields available, additional revenue streams need to be pursued.
+To properly invest in programs that benefit all our players, and to increase the number of quality fields available, additional revenue streams need to be pursued, which means an emphasis on sponsorships and partnerships.

 - Value.
 When the VYS Board makes a decision, it must always be with the key consideration of helping our children become better players and better members of the Vienna community.